kgalejandrino/DevChallenges/Front-End Developer/github-jobs/README.md

 - What was your experience?
 - What have you learned/improved?

 One thing that I've learned in this project was to create a pagination.
 It's my first time doing it so I really struggled to come up with a solution and decided to look up for a solution and learn from it.
 One issue that I've also struggled with was handling the error 503 which causes for the images not to load.
-I've researched about it and found out that it's an issue with the server and unfortunately I couldn't catch the error on the client side which would have been great cos then I can warn the user.
-Anyway, I think that I did great on this one and fulfilled all user stories.
+I've researched about it and found out that it's an issue with the server.
+Unfortunately I couldn't catch the error on the client side so I couldn't find a way to reach out to the user when it happens.
+Anyway, I think that I did great on this one and all user stories were fulfilled.

+Credit for the pagination code: [Pagination](https://github.com/OlegSuncrown/react-pagination)

 ### Built With